Many people approaching retirement feel a quiet pressure to “get it right.”

 Income Planning

-Instead of guessing market returns, you map out how income will be generated over time.
+Instead of relying on projected market returns, you map out how income will be generated over time.

 - Social Security